jbrzusto/motusClient/inst/doc/upstream_api.md

        - projectID: integer; project ID
        - batchID: integer; largest batchID we already have for this project
        - authToken: authorization token returned by authenticate_user
+       - includeTesting: boolean; default: false.
+If true, include those batches marked `testing` on the server.
+This parameter is ignored for non-administrator users.
+         **Do not use** this parameter unless you are prepared to correct your database to remove such batches!

       e.g.
       curl --data-urlencode json='{"projectID":123,"batchID":0, "authToken":"XXX"}' https://sgdata.motus.org/data/custom/batches_for_tag_project